Support Athens by Locals!

-In case your ferry leaves from Rafina port, you may take a direct bus to the Rafina port which only takes 30 minutes to arrive at the port.
+If your ferry leaves from Rafina port, you may take a direct bus to Rafina port, which only takes 30 minutes to arrive.

-These buses can be found easily between Exit 2 and Exit 3 of the airport.
-To help you more we suggest you visit our Athens maps page and download for free the Athens Airport Bus and Airport Metro Map
+These buses can be found easily between the airport’s Exit 2 and Exit 3.
+To help you more, we suggest you visit our Athens maps page and download for free the Athens Airport Bus and Airport Metro Map

 You may also take a taxi or cab service to reach the Piraeus port.
-Usually, taxi drivers charge around 50€ to 60€ from the airport to the Piraeus port and it would approximately take an hour to reach it.
+Usually, taxi drivers charge around 50€ to 60€ from the airport to the Piraeus port, which would take approximately an hour to reach.

 For Rafina, you can easily reach it in no more than 15 minutes and expect to pay around 25€ and 35€.

 Book now a private transfer from Athens International Airport to the Piraeus ferry port.
 Best price you can get and free cancelation!

 Flights from Athens to Santorini